our fav Wine Shops in Portland, Oregon

 This is the largest specialty wine shop in Oregon, with over 2,500 different bottles on the floor at any given time.
 The scope is genuinely staggering: deep Oregon and Washington selections, one of the best Champagne and Burgundy inventories on the West Coast, and strong representation from Italy, Spain, and beyond.
 Whether you're hunting for a specific producer you read about, exploring a region you've never tried, or building a cellar with a long-term eye, Vinopolis has what you need.

 Their pricing is extremely competitive, and the staff are knowledgeable without being intimidating.
 This is not a shop that makes you feel like you need a certification to ask a question.
 It's open every day of the week, which makes it a reliable anchor for any serious wine itinerary in Portland.
+For visiting wine lovers, Vinopolis is often the first stop and the last stop.
+You come in with a list and leave with more than you planned, every time.

-2. Vino - Best for Value and Free Tastings
+3. Vino — Best for Value and Free Tastings

 Address: 137 SE 28th Ave, Portland, OR 97214 Neighborhood: Laurelhurst, Southeast Portland Hours: Tue–Fri 11am–7pm | Sat 11am–7pm | Sun 1pm–7pm | Closed Monday Website: vinopdx.com

 Don't let the modest storefront fool you.
 This is one of the most respected bottle shops in the city precisely because it doesn't try to be everything — it just tries to be excellent at what it does.
 Owner Scott Howard has a sharp, opinionated eye for value, and every bottle on the shelf reflects that.
 The selection isn't the biggest in Portland, but the quality-to-price ratio is almost unmatched.
-This is the kind of shop where a genuinely good bottle for under 15 dollars isn't a fluke — it's the whole point.
+This is the kind of shop where a genuinely good bottle for under $15 isn't a fluke — it's the whole point.

-3. Division Wines - Best Wine Bar and Bottle Shop Combo
+4. Division Wines — Best Wine Bar and Bottle Shop Combo

 Address: 3564 SE Division St, Portland, OR 97214 Neighborhood: Southeast Division, Portland Hours: Mon–Thu 12–9pm | Fri–Sat 12–10pm | Sun 12–9pm Website: divisionwines.com